They shall grow not old, as we that are left

 We will remember them.

-Wilbur Washington "Bee" Acton was born in the USA to William Acton and his wife Irene in 1916.
+Wilbur Washington "Bee" Acton was born on 23rd December 1915 to William Albert Acton and his wife Irene Reece, in Ohio, USA.

-On 8th July 1944 First Officer Wilbur Acton was flying an Anson I NK773, when an Oxford X7134 plane descended below the cloud cover and collided with Wilbur's Anson.
-Both planes crashed just five miles north of Hullavington, Robourne, Wiltshire.
+On 8th July 1944 First Officer Wilbur Acton was flying an Anson I NK773, when an Oxford X7134 piloted by Flight Lieutenant Bernard N Phillips, descended below the cloud cover and collided with the tail of Wilbur's Anson.
+Both planes crashed in a field just five miles north of Hullavington, Rodbourne, Wiltshire.

 RAF Pilot Bernard Norman Philips of the Oxford was killed, along with Squadron Leader William Alfred Law.